Chester Borrows

 Kerry James "Chester" Borrows (20 June 1957 – 27 February 2023) was a New Zealand National Party politician who served as a Member of the New Zealand Parliament (MP) from 2005 to 2017.

 Borrows worked as a police officer, including as a sole charge officer, and received a Queen's Commendation for Brave Conduct for attempting to arrest an armed murderer.
 He first stood for Parliament in 1999, and was elected in 2005.
 He was a Minister outside Cabinet for three years, and was Deputy Speaker also for three years.
 He did not run for Parliament in 2017.

 Borrows served as head of the Safe and Effective Justice Advisory Group, tasked with helping reform New Zealand's criminal justice system.
 He also served as an archdeacon in the Anglican Church.

 Early years

 Born in 1957, Borrows was raised in Nelson and was educated at Nayland College.
-Borrows joined the New Zealand Police and worked in Nelson, Wellington and Auckland before becoming the sole charge officer in Patea.
+Borrows joined the New Zealand Police and worked in Nelson, Wellington and Auckland before becoming the sole charge officer in Pātea.
 As a police constable, he received a Queen's Commendation for Brave Conduct in 1978, for services in attempting to arrest an armed murderer.

 In 2002, Borrows graduated with a Bachelor of Laws from Victoria University of Wellington, and was admitted to the bar.
 He subsequently worked as a lawyer in Hāwera.